chadbraunduin/backups-mode/README.md

     exclude		/home/chadbraunduin/.emacs.d/tramp-backups/*.*~

 ## Bugs and TODOs
 As with most projects, this is still a work in progress.
-Two of the known issues are:
+The known issues are:

-* The key bindings for save-version and list-backups do not work after you open a file using tramp.
-If anyone has an answer for this, please let me know.
 * I have not tested it in Windows, yet.
 I believe configuration changes will be necessary to make it work in that environment.
 Since I only use emacs in Linux, this is not a personal priority for me.